cengenproject/reanalysis_tissue/README.md

 Stringtie quantification with `src/stringtie.sh`, then export the TPMs with `summarize_stringtie_q.R` (ran manually on cluster).
 That gives us the `intermediates/240827_strq_outs/240828_tx_TPM.tsv` file.

+Manually deleted the first header `transcript_id\t` so that the header starts with sample names.

+Finally, run `src/suppa.sh` to get PSI per event, analyze in repo `suppa_events`.